Yodata/solid-serverless/deploy/aws/README.md

 - Principal: the account itself
 - Action: `SendMessage`

+## SNS
+Create a new topic for the store events, consumed by the Subscription Manager:

+- Topic name: `solid-server-store-events`

-Subscribe the SQS queue to the SNS topic `solid-server-store-events`.
+Subscribe the SQS queue `solid-server-store-events` to the topic with Raw message delivery enabled.

 ## S3